s341507/data2410-portfolio2/docs/rapport.md

 <!-- TODO real apa7 sourcing on this source -->

-We followed this guide to complete task 1 in part III of the assignment description: https://bestmonitoringtools.com/install-zabbix-proxy-on-ubuntu/
+We followed this guide to complete task 1 in part III of the assignment description: <https://bestmonitoringtools.com/install-zabbix-proxy-on-ubuntu/>
 There were a few things we did differently from the guide.
 These will be described below.

 ### 3.1.1.
-Innstalling Zabbix Proxy
+Installing Zabbix Proxy

 We started by installing `Zabbix Proxy` on VM2 with the following commands: